nielssorensen/OpenEmu-wiki/Next-Version-(clean).md

 - type select select in menus (eg console selection in controls settings) _not sure if this ever worked -cy_

 ## UI bugs
+- The "Recently Added" collection can be deleted with the Delete key, and there's no way for the user to regenerate it.
+Behavior dates back to 1.0.4, so there will be users who have deleted it prior to 2.0.
+Suggestion: in a point release, add an "Added" date column to the list view, which would make "Recently Added" redundant, and just remove it for everyone.
 - fullscreen transition for games running in main window is not smooth
 - resizing a running game window (main window or popout) can produce flickering garbage